In a previous post, I showed you how to deploy to Tomcat from Octopus Deploy by extracting a WAR file into the Tomcat

 webapps folder.
 In addition to file copies, Tomcat also supports deploying WAR files through the manager application that is bundled with Tomcat distributions.

-Before we can start uploading WAR files some initial configuration needs to be done.
+Before we can start uploading WAR files, we need to do some initial configuration.

-We need to define the credentials to be used when interacting with the manager.
-The manager distinguishes between two types of users: those that will use the web interface through a browser, and those that will use the API.
+We need to define the credentials for interacting with the manager.
+The manager distinguishes between two types of users, those who use the web interface through a browser, and those who will use the API.